gregmunno/mno612-crimedata/README.md

 3. Click on Table 8

 Reading the Data Declaration is essential when writing about this material, but we will skip that step this evening.
 It provides definitions of certain items in the table.
 For instance, you'll notice cities report rape differently.
-The Data Declaration explains why.
+The Data Declaration explains why (sort of).

 4. Click on Download Excel